yp87/leaf2mqtt/README.md

     1. `MQTTUSER`: (optional) Username for your MQTT broker.
     1. `MQTTPASS`: (optional) Password for your MQTT broker.

 If all goes well, you should start to see the messages coming through on MQTT.
 By default, the refresh frequency is once every 30 minutes, increasing to every 10 minutes if connected and not charging, and every 5 minutes if charging.
-These can be changed at the end of `leaf2mqtt.sh` prior to building the Docker image if needed, but don't set the times too low or you may get blocked from Nissan's servers.
+There is also a "one-shot" update after setting the climate.
+These times can be changed at the end of `leaf2mqtt.sh` prior to building the Docker image if needed, but don't set the times too low or you may get blocked from Nissan's servers.